worthingtonse/client-prompts/Ideas In Progress/QMAIL/erd.md

     KEYS {
-        int KeyID PK "Unique Key ID specified by the client" guid Key  "The 256 bit AES Key that was created by the client to share with the qmail server" int MinUntilTimeout "If we are not to have a timeout" datetime StartDate "The Date the key was created so we know when it timeout" }
+        int KeyID PK "Unique Key ID specified by the client" guid Key  "The 256 bit AES Key that was created by the client to share with the qmail server" int MinuntesUntilTimeout "If we are not to have a timeout" datetime StartDateTime "The Date the key was created so we know when it timeout" }

     USER {